 - Review the “Certificate of Eligibility” document(s) for accuracy.
 Any errors in the document(s) should be reported to the ISO as soon as possible for reissuance of the document(s).

-- Print, and then hand-sign and date the document(s).
+- Print, hand-sign, and date the document(s).
 U.S. immigration regulatory guidance explicitly prohibits students from electronically signing their “Certificate of Eligibility” document(s).

 - Once MIT has issued a student either a Form I-20 or Form DS-2019, the student must:

-- Financial Documentation: The financial documentation submit to a U.S. Embassy/Consulate should be the same financial documentation submitted to the ISO for the MIT program.
+- Financial Documentation: The financial documentation submitted to a U.S. Embassy/Consulate should be the same financial documentation submitted to the ISO for the issuance of their MIT “Certificate of Eligibility” document(s).

-- If student has a fellowship, assistantship, and/or scholarship, they should obtain a description of the fellowship, assistantship, and/or scholarship requirements from their MIT department.
-Students should also include their appointment letter.
+- If a student has a fellowship, assistantship, and/or scholarship, they should obtain a description of the fellowship, assistantship, and/or scholarship requirements from their MIT department.
+Students should also include their MIT appointment letter.

 - MIT “Letter of Admissions”: Recently issued MIT “Letter of Admissions” (new/incoming students only).

-- (Continuing MIT Students Only; Not New Students) Evidence of MIT Transcripts and Enrollment/Registration: Recently issued “official” MIT transcript, not a digital transcript, and evidence of enrollment/registration, which can be obtained online, from the MIT Registrar’s Office.
+- Evidence of MIT Transcripts and Enrollment/Registration: Recently issued “official” MIT transcript, not a digital transcript, and evidence of enrollment/registration, which can be obtained online from the MIT Registrar’s Office (current F-1 or J-1 students only).

 - MIT Department Description: Copy of the student’s MIT department description.